berkeley-scf/tutorial-databases/index.md

 I’ve obtained data from [Stack Overflow](https://stackoverflow.com), the popular website for asking coding questions, and placed it into a normalized database.
-The SQLite version (also in CSVs as one CSV per table) has metadata (i.e., it lacks the actual text of the questions and answers) on all of the questions and answers posted in 2021.
+We’ll explore SQL functionality using this example database, which has metadata (i.e., it lacks the actual text of the questions and answers) on all of the questions and answers posted in 2021.

-We’ll explore SQL functionality using this example database.

-Now let’s consider the Stack Overflow data.
+Let’s consider the Stack Overflow data.
 Each question may have multiple answers and each question may have multiple (topic) tags.

 If we tried to put this into a single table, the fields could look like this if we have one row per question: